 — The Review and Herald, April 15, 1880

-Dear Lord, guide me and give me Your wisdom to settle this hard matter as I go to my brother who has sinned against me.
-Give me a love for his soul.
-Soften my heart, I let go of self and ask for Your spirit of compassion and pity to control my voice and words.
-May Your Holy Spirit go before me to touch and subdue my brother’s heart that we may both draw nearer to You.
+Father God, as I go to my brother who has sinned against me, guide me and give me wisdom to settle this hard matter.
+Give me Your love for his soul.
+Soften my heart, I let go of self and ask for a spirit of compassion and pity.
+Control the tone of my voice, give me words of kindness.
+May Your Holy Spirit go before me and touch my brother’s heart that we may both draw nearer to You.